 Dr David Newheiser works in the areas of classic Christian thought and contemporary continental philosophy.
-He joined the Institute for Religion and Critical Inquiry as a Postdoctoral Research Fellow in 2015.
+He joined the Institute for Religion and Critical Inquiry in 2015.
 Before coming to the ACU he was a Postdoctoral Fellow at the University of Texas, Austin.

 His research focuses on the relation between secular philosophy and Christian thought with a particular focus on Jacques Derrida, Michel Foucault, and Dionysius the Areopagite.
-He is also pursuing ongoing research projects on the subjects of power and biopolitics, orthodoxy and heresy, allegorical exegesis and the history of sexuality.
+He is also pursuing ongoing research projects on the subjects of power and biopolitics, orthodoxy and heresy, allegorical exegesism and the history of sexuality.

-His first book, The Darkness of Hope, responds to contemporary critiques of religion by developing a constructive account of hope.
-He has published articles on the gift of love, transformation and triumphalism, the responsibilities of reading and the debate over same-sex unions.
-He is co-editor of a volume on the relation between faith and desire.
+David leads the ACU-funded research project “Atheism and Christianity: Moving Past Polemic.”
+His first book, Keeping Faith in the Dark, responds to contemporary critiques of religion by developing a constructive account of hope.
+He has published articles on secularism, sexuality, neoliberalism, love, and irreligious art.